 So we've got a problem - we're imperfect, and there's no way we can meet a perfect, holy God when we die.
 If we die as we are, what awaits us is the awfulness of eternity cut off from God.

 A good way to explore this more is to look at what the Bible says (a modern translation is best).
 A good place to start is Mark's gospel in the New Testament (it's the shortest gospel).
-Perhaps just read a few paragraphs each day, although the whole book can be read in not much more than an hour or two.
+Perhaps just read a few paragraphs each day, although you can read the whole book in not much more than an hour or two.

 Feel free to contact us, and we will endeavour to answer your questions about the Christian faith.
-Or click Christianity Explored for a presentation which covers many of the common questions people raise.
+Or click Christianity Explored for a presentation that covers many of the common questions people raise.